Clinical Interaction in Context

 - A Sociological Observational Study of Naturally Occurring Primary Care Consultations

-Clinical Interaction in Context is a sociological observational study of interactions between patients and general practitioners (GPs) in naturally occurring consultations, with an emphasis on shared decision-making.
-Although our empirical exploration focuses on in situ encounters between patients and GPs as they unfold, we situate their interaction in the sociocultural context in which it is embedded and explore their negotiations in relation to their institutionalised positions and roles.
+Clinical Interaction in Context is a sociological observational study of interactions between patients and general practitioners (GPs) in naturally occurring consultations.
+Our main emphasis is on shared decision-making and negotiations of epistemic positions.
+Although our empirical exploration focuses on in situ encounters between patients and GPs as they unfold, we situate their interaction in the sociocultural context in which it is embedded, and explore their negotiations in relation to their institutionalised positions and roles.

 Theoretical perspective: Based on Bourdieu’s field theory, we depict the clinical consultation as a social field that has its own distinct logic, constituted by a set of interrelated hierarchical social positions.
 Interaction within this field is underpinned by a shared set of informal rules of conduct that are culturally fostered through social interaction, and tacitly claimed as expectations.
+By combining interactionist and structural perspectives, we attempt to deal with the unfolding of actual events (doctor-patient interaction) while relating them to the structural frames that invisibly govern them (the clinical consultation as a social field).
 Contextualising negotiations observed in the clinical encounters enables us to see how the actions of both patients and GPs are constrained by their different institutionalised positions.

 Empirical data: The study is based on verbatim transcripts of 212 naturally occurring GP consultations, sourced from the One in a Million data archive in the UK.
 Consultations involve musculoskeletal, psychological, digestive, cardiovascular, neurological, endocrine/metabolic and general conditions.
 By exploring the moment-to-moment unfolding of complete consultations with a heterogenous sample of patients, we capture the interactional dynamics of negotiations in relation to a wide range of consultation aspects and clinical conditions.
 Supplementary data (patient records; longitudinal patient pre- and post-consultation survey data; sociodemographic data of patients and GPs and GP practice data) are used to support our interpretations of the consultation transcripts.